cokelaer/bioservices/bioservices/doc/source/faqs.rst

 This request performed on UniProt web sites is actually pretty fast but there are 386 pages of results.
-In BioServices, the search commands reads the 386 pages of results and stores them in u.
+In BioServices, the search commands reads the 386 pages of results and then stores the result in a variable.
 So it may take a while.

-More generally if a request returns a very long results, it may take a while.
+More generally if a request returns a very long result, it may take a while.
 You can use the socket module::

     import socket